oracle/node-oracledb/INSTALL.md

 11.2, 12.1 or 12.2 libraries without needing recompilation.
 Note the available Oracle functionality will vary with different Oracle Client versions.

+See the [CHANGELOG][43] and [Migrating from node-oracledb 1.13 to node-oracledb 2.0][42] for more information about node-oracledb version 2.

 ## <a name="quickstart"></a> 2.
 Quick Start Node-oracledb Installation